 AFIA uses a program called Securly to ensure that students are using school internet in a safe and responsible way.
-Parents and guardians can also use this program to review your child(ren)'s weekly online activity report via email.
-You will only see activity from school devices.
+Parents and caregivers can also use this program to review child(ren)'s weekly online activity on school devices.
 Additionally, if you download the SecurlyHome app, you can monitor your student's real-time internet usage on school-issued devices.